Meetup Reflections: Creating Change Together

 350 University Innovation Fellows and faculty traveled to the Bay Area for the 2019 Silicon Valley Meetup.
+Check out the materials and other resources from the Meetup.

 Nearly 350 University Innovation Fellows and faculty traveled to the Bay Area for the 2019 Silicon Valley Meetup, March 21-25, to learn new ways to create change in higher education.
 Our UIF team was thrilled to host so many amazing changemakers at Stanford University and Google for four learning-packed days.